wrex/rexs.tips/content/guitar/blues/_index.md

 #### Shell voicings

-Next learn these two "shell" voicings.
+Next learn these three "shell" voicings.
 They will allow you to play in *any* key, simply by choosing different root note locations on the fretboard.

 These shell voicings leave out the P5.
 They are almost like triads, but with the root, M3, and m7 instead of the root, M3, and P5.
 It's often useful to leave out one note or another when you are trying to find a comfortable fingering for a chord.